Next in Nature Volunteers

 Trail Team: Trail Team volunteers will be trained in customer service and interpretation techniques to engage with guests on the trails.

-Habitat Restoration: Fight against invasive species by learning how to identify and remove the plants causing our woods the most trouble.
+Habitat Restoration: Fight against non-native species by learning how to identify and remove the plants causing our woods the most trouble.

-If you are a member or leader of a youth group or high school club, and would like to either volunteer or plan a hike with the Nature Center, feel free to reach out to Jeremy Garlock, the Teen Program Coordinator at email@example.com.
-Let's discuss how the Nature Center can best help you!
+If you are a member or leader of a high school club, and would like to either volunteer or plan a hike with the Nature Center, feel free to reach out to Jeremy Garlock, the Youth Volunteer Coordinator at firstname.lastname@example.org.
+Let's discuss how Cincinnati Nature Center can best help you!